Weighted graphs in the sense of John and a global Poincar\'e inequality

 as desired. \end{proof}

-\begin{theorem} Let $(V,\mu)$ be a weighted graph that satisfies the condition in Definition \ref{def: John domain}, whose spanning tree has degree bounded by $M$.
+\begin{theorem} Let $(V,\mu)$ be a weighted graph with degree bounded by $M$ that satisfies the condition in Definition \ref{def: John domain}.
 Also, let $p\in [1,\infty)$.
 Then, there exists a constant $C_P>0$ such that the inequality

-holds for any $f\in \ell^p(V,\mu)$ that sums zero with respect to $\mu$ on $V$.
+holds for any $f\in \ell^p(V,\mu)$ that has zero sum with respect to $\mu$ on $V$.
 Furthermore, the constant in the Poincar\'e inequality is upper bounded by a multiple of the geometric constant in \eqref{eq: John constant}.
 Indeed,

 where $c$ is the constant that appears in Definition \ref{def: John domain}. \end{theorem}

 \begin{proof} First, let us consider the case $p> 1$.
 We estimate $\norm{f}_{\ell^p(V,\mu)}$ by a dual argument.
 That is, we have